Channel Modeling for Multi-Receiver Molecular Communication Systems: Proposed Models

-Although the comprehensive recursive model provides a detailed analytical expression for the channel responses of both receivers, it becomes computationally infeasible due to exponentially-increasing number of previous terms taken into account.
-The computation becomes an infinitely nested integration with continuous differential $d\tau$, and can only be calculated with finite discrete-time step $\Delta t$.
-The computational complexity linearly increases with the smaller time step $\Delta t$, and exponentially increases with time $t$.
-To simplify this high-complexity approach, the recursive integral, namely joint hitting probability of molecules, within the recursive SIMO response expression is expanded by one degree as
+Although the recursive model provides a detailed analytical expression for the absorption rates of the molecules towards both receivers, it may become computationally infeasible due to increasing number of terms taken into account.
+The computation becomes an infinite sum of terms, and the computational complexity increases linearly with the required precision.
+To simplify this higher-complexity approach, the recursive integral representing the absorption rate of the total of the molecules in (\ref{eq:total_hit}) is \textit{expanded} by one degree by substituting the left-hand side integrand with (\ref{eq:simo_integral}), as

-With this expansion, the recursive expression is expanded into second-degree terms.
-The latter double integral can be further expanded into higher-degree terms.
-Notice that the conditional-hitting probability terms are accumulated within the recursive integral.
+The right-hand side double integral corresponds to the effect of the Rx$_i$ on Rx$_j$.
+With this expansion, the recursive integral is now expanded into \textit{second-degree} terms, which correspond to the multiplication of two absorption rate terms.
+The double integral in (\ref{eq:one-deg-expansion}) can be further expanded into higher-degree terms to emphasize the effect of reciprocal and recursive effect among receivers, causing even more absorption rate terms multiplying whose result converges to $0$ rapidly.
+Notice that the conditional-absorption rate terms are accumulated within the expanding integral.

-The multiplication of multiple conditional-hitting probabilities tend to go to $0$, since those terms take values much smaller than $1$.
-Based on such cases, the double integral that contains multiplication of multiple conditional-hitting probability terms is approximated to $0$, and the latter double integral in (\ref{eq:one-deg-expansion}) can be neglected to arrive at
+The multiplication of multiple conditional-absorption rate terms tend to converge to $0$, since these terms take values much smaller than $1$.
+In this case, the double integral that contains the multiplication of multiple conditional-absorption rate terms can be assumed to be $0$, and the latter double integral in (\ref{eq:one-deg-expansion}) can be neglected to arrive at

-As the higher-degree terms go to $0$, the simplified approximation of the recursive expression lies within a close range of the comprehensive recursive expression.
-Therefore, molecular SIMO channel response of receivers can be approximated by the simplified approximation model.
+As the terms coming from further expansion go to $0$, the simplified expression lies within a close range of the recursive expression.
+Therefore, molecular SIMO the absorption rate of the molecules towards receivers can be approximated by the simplified model.

-The closed-form solution for approximated molecular SIMO response is quite straight-forward compared to its comprehensive counterpart.
-It can be calculated via both convolution integral and Laplace transform.
+The closed-form solution {of the simplified molecular SIMO absorption rate expressions} is quite straightforward compared to its recursive counterpart.
+It can be {derived} via both convolution integral and Laplace transform.
 Transforming terms into Laplace domain gives